Sean-Dickey-thycotic-com/ssi-docs/blue-prism/config/install.md

 [priority]: # (101)
 # Import the Thycotic Secret Server Integration

 1. In order to connect Secret Server with BluePrism, the package “Release Thycotic Server.bprelease” must be present on the BluePrism host.
+Please click [here](https://thy.center/ssi/link/SSBluePrism) to download the package for Blue Prism.

 1. In BluePrism, select __Import__ and choose the Thycotic integration as the input file.